- Environmental Studies Degree, University of Manitoba Landscape Architecture degree, University of Manitoba

-Ted McLachlan was born and raised in Winnipeg’s Riverview neighbourhood and was influenced by his upbringing in the context of that area’s mix parks, wild spaces and proximity to river and its urban environment.
+Ted McLachlan was born and raised in Winnipeg’s Riverview neighbourhood and was influenced by that area’s mix of parks, wild spaces, proximity to river, and its urban environment.
 Early contact with nature and building was facilitated by his childhood building of boats.
-An childhood interest in construction was elaborated through time spent constructing houses with his uncle in Ontario.
+A childhood interest in construction was elaborated through time spent constructing houses with his uncle in Ontario.

 In the late 1960s McLachlan became involved with the Manitoba Association for World Development, a group organized around social democratic goals.
-Through the organization he worked on a development project in a poor neighbourhood in Jamaica gaining familiarity building with concrete and working with communities.
-Given this background, it is unsurprising that McLachlan’s career focus turned to architecture.
-He was accepted at the University of Manitoba Faculty of Architecture and there pursued a Bachelor of Environmental Studies.
+Through the organization he worked on a development project in a poor neighbourhood in Jamaica, gaining familiarity building with concrete and working with communities.
+Given his background, it is unsurprising that McLachlan’s career focus turned to architecture.
+He was accepted at the University of Manitoba Faculty of Architecture where he pursued a Bachelor of Environmental Studies.
 As a student he worked with such professors as artist Winston Leathers, Gordon Adaskin, Claude de Forest, Peter Forster and Carl Nelson.

-In 1980 McLachlan was hired by the University of Manitoba to teach in its Landscape Architecture department, the same year he became a member of the Manitoba Association of Landscape Architects (MALA).
-The department was still small, with only four staff and four faculty members and classes of eight to ten students per year.
+In 1980 McLachlan was hired by the University of Manitoba to teach in its landscape architecture department; the same year he became a member of the Manitoba Association of Landscape Architects (MALA).
+The department was still small, with only four staff and four faculty members and classes of eight to 10 students per year.
 Colleagues involved in the program included Clare Cooper Marcus, Novia Carter, Jacqueline Fisher and Jeff Winston.

-During these early years McLachlan was named president of president of the MALA and was involved with the Canadian Society of Landscape Architects.
+During the early years McLachlan was named president of MALA and was involved with the Canadian Society of Landscape Architects.
 He also worked with Parks Canada engaged in research that resulted in Neubergthal, Manitoba, and Stirling, Alberta, being nominated to the national historic register.
-Other work involved planning for the Stonewall Quarry Park which sought to preserve traces of the areas industrial past.
-By the early 1990's McLachlan engaged in less design work and focused on research and teaching.
+Other work involved planning for the Stonewall Quarry Park which sought to preserve traces of the area's industrial past.
+By the early 1990s McLachlan engaged in less design work and focused on research and teaching.

 Ted McLachlan worked as a professor in the Department of Landscape Architecture, University of Manitoba from 1980 until retirement in 2015.